euan-forrester/photo-recommender/README.md

 ## To do

-- Consider moving MySQL passwords into config files rather than passing on command line from terraform script
 - Add tests
 - Look into how to lock versions of python dependencies of our dependencies (rather than just the packages we explicitly reference)
 - Encrypt SQS messages in prod